-In March, Le Conseil du Café-Cacao mobilized XOF CFA 105,000,000 for a feasibility study.
-The overall objective of this study is to propose, based on experiences already conducted in the field, a national traceability system that is technically, economically, financially and socially viable throughout the value chain of cocoa from Côte d’Ivoire.
-It will be carried out in two stages: the diagnostic analysis of experiences in the implementation of traceability systems (analysis of the current situation) and proposals for a traceability system adapted to the context of Côte d’Ivoire.
-The implementation of the two steps should be accompanied by a consultative and iterative process with all partners or key actors of the future traceability system in particular: The Cocoa Coffee Council, the National Bureau of Technical Studies and Development (BNETD), the Forest Development Corporation (SODEFOR), the Ivorian Parks and Reserves Office (OIPR), the Permanent Secretariat REDD+ (SEP REDD+), the services of the Ministry of Water and Forests (MINEF) in charge of forest exploitation and cadastre, wood industries and cocoa industries (companies that are signatories to the Joint Framework Action), the Rural Land Agency (AFOR), the Telecommunications Regulator/ICT Authority of Côte d’Ivoire (ARTCI), technical and financial partners, financial institutions, etc.
+In March 2019, the Conseil du Café-Cacao mobilized the necessary resources to carry out a feasibility study on traceability.
+The overall objective is to propose a technically, economically, financially, and socially viable unified traceability system throughout the cocoa value chain in Côte d’Ivoire based on experiences already conducted in the field.
+It will be carried out in two stages, a diagnostic analysis of experiences in the implementation of traceability systems (analysis of the current situation) and proposals for a traceability system adapted to the context of Côte d’Ivoire.
+The implementation of these stages should be accompanied by a consultative and iterative process with all partners or key actors of the future traceability system, in particular: The Conseil du Café-Cacao, the National Bureau of Technical Studies and Development (BNETD), the Forest Development Corporation (SODEFOR), the Ivorian Parks and Reserves Office (OIPR), the Permanent Secretariat REDD+ (SEP REDD+), the Ministry of Water and Forests’ (MINEF) services in charge of forest exploitation and cadastre, wood, and cocoa manufacturers, the Rural Land Agency (AFOR), the Telecommunications Regulator Authority/ICT of Côte d’Ivoire (ARTCI), technical and financial partners, and financial institutions.

-On 27 June 2019, Le Conseil du Café-Cacao called for expressions of interest for the selection of a consulting firm.
+On Thursday 27 June 2019, the Conseil du Café-Cacao launched a call for expressions of interest for the selection of a consultancy to carry out the work.
 The results will provide a better understanding of the issues involved in the effective implementation of the national traceability system.